Code-Institute-Submissions/my_dash_app/README.md

 ##### syllabuss1/LMS1 & syllabuss2/LMS2(cloud-9) & [Plotly](https://plot.ly/)

 ### Acknowledgements
-- I received inspiration for this project from studying the Awesome Python Programming Language & Data Visualizationfor the whole year , it was & is amazing
+- I received inspiration for this project from studying the Awesome Python Programming Language & Data Visualization for the whole year , it was & is amazing
 ##### 10/09/2018 This is Clive Noonan , Code Initstute , Project Number 3, Signing Off......